padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 * Spout Support ([Look DrO's Spout Addition for WACUP](https://github.com/WACUP/vis_milk2/commit/8bc232a670442c79713a15881504bf2813ef8554), [leadedge's Spout Version of BeatDrop](https://github.com/leadedge/BeatDrop))

 Things that will be fixed:
 * Doing a preset mashup will cause an error message on Windows 11.
-[SOLVED: Anyone who uses Visual Studio, before you compile the exe file, you must change from debug to release].
+[SOLVED: Anyone who uses Visual Studio, before you compile the exe file, you must change from debug to release (or build the .exe file without debug infos)].

 # BEFORE YOU RUN BEATDROP